-- The impact of the development on the amenity of neighbouring residential properties, specifically with regard overlooking, sense of enclosure and impact on daylight and sunlight. - Highways and amenity impacts during excavation and construction of the basement.
+- The impact of the proposed building on the character and appearance of the wider Mayfair Conservation Area. - The impact of the development on the amenity of neighbouring residential properties, specifically with regard overlooking, sense of enclosure and impact on daylight and sunlight. - Highways and amenity impacts during excavation and construction of the basement.